hop4rt/zonframework/README-GIT.md

 ## Contributor License Agreement and your git configuration

-In order for us to accept your changes to Zend Framework 1.X, you must sign and return a Contributors License Agreement (http://framework.zend.com/cla or http://framework.zend.com/ccla).
+In order for us to accept your changes to ZO Framework, you must sign and return a Contributors License Agreement (http://framework.zend.com/cla or http://framework.zend.com/ccla).
 For us to verify that you have a CLA on file, we need you to do one of the following: